twentyhq/twenty/.github/SECURITY.md

 ## Security Features
 We are always looking for ways to improve our product's security.
-If you have any recommendations or feature request that could enhance the product's security, we invite you to share them with us via the dicsussion forum.
+If you have any recommendations or feature request that could enhance the product's security, we invite you to share them with us via the discussion forum.

 ⚠️ Note this does not apply to security vulnerabilities.
 If you're in doubt, then always follow the security vulnerability process